- Practice Areas

 According to the NHTSA, trucking accidents tend to be more severe in nature than almost any other type of car accident because of the sheer size and weight of the vehicles.
 Not only does this make the impact on other vehicles more forceful, but it also lengthens the amount of time it takes to brake and limits maneuverability.
 Because of this, the majority of fatal crashes (73%) result in the deaths of the occupants of the other car, while only 18% end in truck driver fatality.
+One of the ways that other occupants may be injured or killed is by being crushed under the truck.
 Aside from fatal injuries, trucking accidents also commonly cause a number of catastrophic non-fatal injuries, including broken bones, lacerations, head trauma, and spinal damage.

 When a truck driver is involved in an accident, they radio their dispatcher.
 The dispatcher then gets the trucking company’s lawyers and investigative team to the trucking accident site within an hour, sometimes even before the police, tow trucks, ambulance, or fire trucks arrive.
 Their team immediately starts to survey the scene and look for any evidence that can somehow pin the fault of the accident on you.